Wang Zhaoguo: Politburo and beyond

-At the 16th Party Congress, his erstwhile colleague and deputy at the Youth League, Hu Jintao, was elevated to become General Secretary of the Chinese Communist Party.
+At the 16th Party Congress, his erstwhile colleague and deputy at the Youth League, Hu Jintao, was elevated to become general secretary of the Chinese Communist Party.
 Wang gained a seat on the 25-member Politburo, but his career had by this point lagged far behind that of Hu and Wen Jiabao, his former deputies.

-In March 2003, he was named a Vice-Chairman of the 10th National People's Congress (first in rank), and was re-elected to the same position in 11th National People's Congress in 2008.
-He was a member of the 16th and 17th Politburo of the Chinese Communist Party.
-In addition, he also served as the Chairman of the All-China Federation of Trade Unions between 2002 and 2013.
+In March 2003, he was named the first-ranking vice chairman of the Standing Committee of the 10th National People's Congress, and was re-elected to the same position in 11th National People's Congress in 2008.
+He was a member of the 16th and 17th Politburos of the Chinese Communist Party.
+In addition, he also served as the Chairman of the All-China Federation of Trade Unions between December 2002 and February 2013.

 Wang was a member of the 12th, 13th, 14th, 15th, 16th, and 17th Central Committees of the Chinese Communist Party, known for serving under four party general secretaries - Hu Yaobang, Zhao Ziyang, Jiang Zemin, and Hu Jintao.
+Wang retired from Politburo after the 18th Party Congress in November 2012, an event which saw Xi Jinping became General Secretary, and Wang officially retired from politics in March 2013 after he stepped down as vice chairperson of the NPC Standing Committee.

 Wang made several public appearances after he retired.
-He visited his former employer Dongfeng Motors between May 17 to 18, 2013.
+He visited his former employer Dongfeng Motors from May 17 to 18, 2013.
 He appeared with his wife on April 22, 2014, at the Zhou Enlai memorial house in Huai'an, Jiangsu.
 Wang also sent a commemorative floral basket along with Hu Jintao to mark the 25th anniversary of the death of Hu Yaobang in April 2014.